awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 **Note**
 The DB instance classes that use the AWS Nitro System \(db\.r5, db\.t3\) are throttled on combined read plus write workload\.

-For DB instance class hardware specifications, see [Hardware Specifications for DB Instance Classes for Aurora ](#Concepts.DBInstanceClass.Summary)\.
+For DB instance class hardware specifications, see [Hardware specifications for DB instance classes for Aurora ](#Concepts.DBInstanceClass.Summary)\.

-## Supported DB Engines for DB Instance Classes<a name="Concepts.DBInstanceClass.SupportAurora"></a>
+## Supported DB engines for DB instance classes<a name="Concepts.DBInstanceClass.SupportAurora"></a>

 The following are DB engine considerations for DB instance classes:
 + **Aurora Support for db\.r5**